 Pride Of Ridgefield once again went to a public sale, this time in the fall of 1990 at Tattersalls.
 This is where he was obtained by Winsdown.
 In the ownership of Winsdown Farms, he went on to produce 57 foals (born from 1992 through 1997) and became the Number Two Futurity Sire of 1996.
 He died at Winsdown Farms in January of 1997 of heart failure at the age of 28.

 From the foal crop of 1992 came WCC and CH sire Winsdown Hi Octane who was the Number One Futurity Sire 1998-2002 & 2004-2007 on Saddle and Bridle's Futurity Sire Rating.
 From the 1994 crop came Winsdown Black Gold who is the Number One Futurity Sire of 2003 on Saddle and Bridle's Futurity Sire Rating and in 2002 on National Horseman's Futurity Sire Rating.
 From the 1996 crop came CH Winsdown Sweet Oil our first Saddlebred Record Champion and CH Winsdown Cosmos who was granted his title in 2016.
 In 1997 we marketed the WCC and CH sire Winsdown Hi Octane's daughter CH Emily Grey.
 In 1998 we produced WC and CH sire Winsdown Celebration.
 In 1999 CH Ghost of Gypsy and CH Magnolia Morning were born both were sired by WCC and CH sire Winsdown Hi Octane.
 The 2003 foal crop saw the arrivial of the Number One Futurity Sire 2008-2011 on Saddle and Bridle's Futurity Sire Rating RWC sire Winsdown Westinghouse.
 WCC CH Jessie Cole (AKA Winsdown Jack Malone) was born in 2004.
 Also born in 2004 was WC CH Hi On Heir sired by WC and CH sire Winsdown Celebration.
-WCC CH Winsdown Edgecliff was born in 2005 and RWC Winsdown Lilac Lane was born in 2009
+From the 2005 crop came WCC CH Winsdown Edgecliff and CH Winsdown Code Talker. and RWC Winsdown Lilac Lane who was born in 2009

 Winsdown Farms continues to breed record winning foals from the Pride Of Ridgefield sons and daughters.
+Current Stallions # 1 Futurity Sire Winsdown Highlander and Junior Sire Winsdown Xanadu both trace Pride Of Ridgefield.
+Highlander through the broodmare sire of his second dam and Xanadu through the tail male line.
 The future is bright for many more champion and record breaking horses produced always with the goal of sound of mind, sound of body, and competitive at the best Saddlebred Shows in the Country.
 Updated 3/23/16